-Because there is no cure for Alzheimer’s and drug trials have continually failed, those at risk for Alzheimer’s are turning to lifestyle prevention methods to stave off the disease.
+Because there is no cure for Alzheimer’s and 99 percent of Alzheimer’s drugs in drug trials fail, those at risk for Alzheimer’s — for example, people with common genetic biomarkers — are turning to science-backed lifestyle modifications to keep Alzheimer’s disease and other forms of dementia at bay.
 While some researchers are hesitant to make a connection between exercise and Alzheimer’s prevention, studies suggest that there is enough evidence to at least consider it.

 - Epidemiological studies prove active people are less likely to get Alzheimer’s disease